MrDGuy/pxt-skillmap-robot-beta/tutorials/interface/activity1.md

 Now let's talk about your [__*workspace*__](#workIt "The area where you build code").

-Your workspace is the area below the instructions where you'll connect blocks to build your program.
+Your workspace is the area to the right of the instructions where you'll write the code to build your program.

-Not all blocks will connect with one another, but we'll talk more about that later.
+You will notice the robot.begin_screen() is already written in the workspace as an example.

 **Tip:** Did you notice that the first use of the word __workspace__ had a special look?
 From time to time, we'll enhance important words.
 Roll your mouse over them to see a definition.